TechCrunch: Equifax Hack-Checking Web Site Is Returning Random Results - Slashdot

 Re: (Score:2)

 It has become increasingly obvious that Equifax and their cohorts are running a racket, running roughshod over consumer rights.
 The congressionally-mandated free annual credit report was inadequate to solve all the problems with their business.
-I pray that racketeering charges are brought against Equifax, for their practice of punishing people who don't sign up for their protection services whenever Equifax makes a mistaken data entry, and by holding proprietary information over their head limiting access t
+I pray that racketeering charges are brought against Equifax, for their practice of punishing people who don't sign up for their protection services whenever Equifax makes a mistaken data entry, and by holding proprietary information over their head limiting access to any significant financial transactions (although lenders are as at fault here too.)
+Furthermore, 'identity theft' should be an Equifax/lender problem, rather than a consumer problem.

+Considering the pro business government that it's charge right now, I doubt that Equifax will get more than a slap on the wrist for this breach.

+I don't think that much will change here until a bunch of congresspeople get their own identities stolen and this becomes a personal issue to them.

 Just ask the Nigerian prince.
 Quick turnaround if you help him with a little banking snafu.

+Your scenario hints more at the incompetence of the browser than GeoTrust, in this case (not surprisingly, I'm only seeing this with Firefox).
+The root CA is self-signed and its security is not impacted by a weak hash.
+The rest of the chain, where the strength of the hash is important, uses SHA-256 hashes.

+SHA1 is depreciated so all currently generated root CAs will use SHA2, but there is no security impact of a root CA with a SHA1 hash.

-Dicey from start to finish (Score:3)
+Dicey from start to finish (Score:5, Informative)

 For as long as I can remember all credit scoring companies always behaved in opaque and obscure ways.
 That continues right up to this day.